 5. Don’t rely on credit

 Cash really is king but don’t go stashing your money under your mattress just yet.
 It might be obvious but one way to avoid a debt hangover is to tap into your own money to pay for those Christmas purchases.
 If you must pop a couple of things on credit, try to make the most of your credit card’s features.
 If you’re entitled to interest free days, time your purchases to make the most of these and when your bill arrives, do your very best to pay off your balance in full.
 Check with your financial institution to see if you can set up an automatic payment to cover (at least) your minimum repayment every month to avoid any overdue fees.
+Read more about Bank of us credits cards here.

 6. Toys in every store